harshit-k11/Online-Voting-System/README.md

 # Online-Voting-System
-Created web pages suing JavaScript and mapped them with Java Servlets .
+Created web pages using JavaScript and mapped them with Java Servlets.
-One end was connected to database.
-Database was based on mysql.
+Database backend based on MySql.
 Apache Tomcat was used as sever page renderer.